-Iran must not be allowed charge tolls in Strait of Hormuz, UN watchdog says
+Iran must not charge tolls in Strait of Hormuz, UN maritime chief says

 Iran’s bid to charge ships tolls to transit the Strait of Hormuz would be illegal and should be rejected by the international community, the head of the global shipping watchdog has said, as uncertainty hangs over the country’s fragile truce with the United States.

-Iranian authorities have demanded the right to impose tolls on vessels transiting the strait after the end of the war.
+Iranian authorities have demanded the right to impose tolls on vessels transiting the strait, including after the end of the war.

 Recommended Storieslist of 4 items